Pu-Anlai/base16-builder-python/README.rst

     # %%base16_template_end%%

 Both lines can feature arbitrary characters before the first two percentage signs.
 This is so as to accomodate different commenting styles.
 Both lines need to end exactly as demonstrated above, however.
-The exception are "TEMPLATE_NAME" and "SUBTEMPLATE_NAME".
+"TEMPLATE_NAME" and "SUBTEMPLATE_NAME" are the exception to this.
 Replace TEMPLATE_NAME with the name of the template you wish to insert, for example "gnome-terminal".
-As stated above, this must correspond to a folder in the templates directory.
+This must correspond to a folder in the templates directory.
 Replace SUBTEMPLATE_NAME with the name of the subtemplate as it is defined at the top level of the template's config.yaml file (see `file.md <https://github.com/chriskempson/base16/blob/master/file.md>`_ for details), for example "default-256".
 If you omit the subtemplate name (don't omit "##" though), "default" is assumed.

 An example of an i3 config file prepared in such a way can be found `here <https://github.com/InspectorMustache/pybase16-builder/blob/master/tests/test_config>`_.

-Provide a path to the colorscheme you wish to inject by pointing to its YAML file with the -s option.
+Specify the name of the scheme you wish to inject with the -s option.
 Use the -f option for each file into which you want to inject the scheme.

 As an example, here's the command I use to globally change the color scheme in all applications that support it:
 ::

-    pybase16 inject -s schemes/default/ocean.yaml -f ~/.gtkrc-2.0.mine -f ~/.config/dunst/dunstrc -f ~/.config/i3/config -f ~/.config/termite/config -f ~/.config/zathura/zathurarc
+    pybase16 inject -s ocean -f ~/.gtkrc-2.0.mine -f ~/.config/dunst/dunstrc -f ~/.config/i3/config -f ~/.config/termite/config -f ~/.config/zathura/zathurarc